crlxs/homelab/picluster/README.md

 4. Now, the playbooks will be able to run. **SSH once into each node before running the playbook.**

-#### 2. Run the ansible-playbook in ansible/playbook.yaml
+#### 2. Run the playbook in ansible/

-1. Add the list of hosts in ansible/inventory.playbook accordingly
+1. Add the list of hosts in ansible/inventory.yaml accordingly

 2. Run the playbook: